Sparky Anderson

 George Lee "Sparky" Anderson (February 22, 1934 – November 4, 2010) was an American Major League Baseball (MLB) player, coach, and manager.
-He managed the National League's Cincinnati Reds to the 1975 and 1976 championships, then added a third title in 1984 with the Detroit Tigers of the American League.
+He managed the National League's Cincinnati Reds from 1970 to 1978 and the American League's Detroit Tigers from 1979 to 1995.
+Anderson managed the Reds to two World Series championships in 1975 and 1976, then added a third title in 1984 with the Tigers.
 Anderson was the first manager to win the World Series in both leagues.
 His 2,194 career wins are the sixth-most for a manager in Major League history.
+In his 26 year career, Anderson had only five losing seasons as manager.
+His 1,331 wins with the Tigers are the most for any manager in team history.
 Anderson was named American League Manager of the Year in 1984 and 1987.
 He was elected to the Baseball Hall of Fame in 2000.

 Early life

 Anderson was born in Bridgewater, South Dakota, on February 22, 1934.
 He moved to Los Angeles, California, at the age of eight.
 He was a batboy for the USC Trojans.
 He attended Susan Miller Dorsey High School in Los Angeles.
 Upon graduating, he was signed by the Brooklyn Dodgers as an amateur free agent in 1953.

 Anderson's American Legion team won the 1951 national championship, which was played in Briggs Stadium (Tiger Stadium) in Detroit.

 Anderson married Carol Valle on October 3, 1953.
 They had first met when each was in the fifth grade.